Progressive Conservative Party of Newfoundland and Labrador: Williams era (2001–2010)

-Dunderdale era (2010 to 2014)
+Dunderdale era (2010–2014)

 Kathy Dunderdale was sworn in as the tenth Premier of Newfoundland and Labrador on 3 December 2010, following the resignation of Williams.
 She became the first woman in the province to hold the post and only the sixth woman in Canada to become premier.
 Although she had stated she would not seek the leadership of the party Dunderdale announced on 30 December 2010, that she was entering the leadership race with the backing of her entire caucus.
 She was the only eligible candidate to seek the leadership and was sworn in as party leader on 2 April 2011.
 Later that year Dunderdale led the Progressive Conservatives to their third consecutive victory in the provincial election.
-Despite a drop in support from the previous election the PC Party elected 37 MHAs and won 56 percent of the popular vote.
+Despite a drop in support from the previous election the PC Party elected 37 MHAs and won 56% of the popular vote.
 The development of the Muskrat Falls project, along with other natural resource developments, and the reining in of public spending dominated her time as premier.
 As well Dunderdale faced many questions about her leadership and communication skills as public support for her and her government declined significantly during her three years in office.

 In the lead up to the 2012 budget, Dunderdale and her ministers began to warn the public of looming spending cuts to rein in projected multi-year deficits.
 Dunderdale said her government had a goal of finding $100 million in savings.
-When the budget was released on 24 April 2012, it contained few cuts and government spending increased by 1.7 percent.
+When the budget was released on 24 April 2012, it contained few cuts and government spending increased by 1.7%.
 Finance Minister Tom Marshall said that instead of making large cuts all at once that the government would embark on a "core mandate analysis" to restrain spending growth for the next ten years.
 The government forecasted that they would run a deficit of $258 million for the 2012–2013 fiscal year.
 In June 2012, Dunderdale's government brought forth controversial legislation, known as Bill 29, that reformed the province's Access to Information and Protection of Privacy Act.
 The legislation received widespread criticism from opposition parties, the public and experts in the field of access to information laws.
 Bill 29 was passed in the House of Assembly after a four-day filibuster by opposition parties.
 Three months after the bill was passed longtime MHA and former cabinet minister Tom Osborne announced he was leaving the PC caucus due to dissatisfaction with Dunderdale's leadership and his opposition to Bill 29, which he had voted for.
 On 17 December 2012, Dunderdale along with Emera Energy announced they had both officially sanctioned the Muskrat Falls project, two years after the project was first announced.